SAAP2025

 Graduate Students: Travel funds are available to assist students whose proposals are accepted for the program.
 Students should indicate their interest in receiving these funds when submitting.
 Students who have indicated interest will be contacted by SAAP Treasurer Bill Myers (saaptreasurer@gmail.com) with further information.

-A/V Availability: While screens and projectors should be in all rooms, please bring a personal device and the appropriate adapters.
+A/V Availability: While networks, projectors, and screens should be in all rooms, please bring a personal device and the appropriate adapters.
 Also, as always, be prepared to present without technology.

 PRIZES: